kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(b\) Unless otherwise prescribed, for each specified landing condition, the rotorcraft must be designed for a limit load factor of not less than the limit inertia load factor substantiated under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§29.725]].

-\(c\) Triggering or actuating devices for additional or supplementary energy absorption may not fail under loads established in the tests prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§29.725]] and 29.727, but the factor of safety prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.303   Factor of safety.|§29.303]] need not be used.
+\(c\) Triggering or actuating devices for additional or supplementary energy absorption may not fail under loads established in the tests prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§§29.725]] and 29.727, but the factor of safety prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.303   Factor of safety.|§29.303]] need not be used.

 \[Amdt.
 29-3, 33 FR 966, Jan.
 26, 1968\]